A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-• Euchromatin: Loosely packed, active chromatin.
+• Euchromatin: Loosely packed, transcriptionally active chromatin.
+It is characterized by its accessibility to transcriptional machinery.

-• Heterochromatin: Tightly packed, inactive chromatin.
+• Heterochromatin: Tightly packed, transcriptionally inactive chromatin.
+Its condensed structure prevents access to the DNA.

 Equipment and Techniques